seldstein/personal-site-hugo/content/blog/roman-holiday.md

 ---
 title: "Cinderella in Reverse: 'Roman Holiday'"
-summary: Rather than putting the glass slipper on, Ann kicks it off.
+description: Rather than putting the glass slipper on, Ann kicks it off.
 date: 2023-01-24T00:46:44-06:00
 categories:
   - Movies